gcapes/git-course/_episodes/07-undoing.md

 pointer are in fact moved forward rather than backwards.

 We can revert any previous commit.
 That is, we can "abandon" any of the previous changes.
-However, depending on the changes we made, we may bump into a *conflict* (which we will cover in more detail further on).
+However, depending on the changes we have made since, we may bump into a *conflict* (which we will cover in more detail later on).
+For example:

 ```
 error: could not revert 848361e...
 Describe SMPS